VISUALLY IMPAIRED SPONSORSHIP AND SUPPORT PROGRAM (VISSP)

 HOW WE HELP

-Through the VISSP, 65 visually impaired students receive monthly social worker follow-up, medical assistance, and have access to other supports through SENEthiopia that empower them in completing their education.
-A resource room has been established at ORE equipped with 15 computers supplied with JAWS software and assistive technology devices along with Braille typewriters and Braille printers to enable students to have greater chances of success in school and the community.
-When they graduate from high school, their support continues through college graduation, enabling them to move towards self-sufficiency with a solid foundation.
+Through the VISSP, 87 visually impaired students receive a monthly stipend to help with rent and food costs, monthly social worker follow-up, and medical assistance.
+They also have access to other supports through SENEthiopia that empower them in completing their education from grade 9 up to graduating University.
+Students have access to laptops computers once they enter University and to computer classes with JAWS software and assistive technology devices along with Braille typewriters.
+This enables them to have greater chances of success in school and the community.